mcpython4-coding/core/doc/tasks.md

 - split gui system into rendering & container

 Test System:
-The test system is a external tool developed along the game sitting on top of it.
+The test system is an external tool developed along the game sitting on top of it.
 It uses
 a) The python import system, for loading single files and providing dummy files
 b) The custom LaunchWrapper system, for launching the game in-code
 c) The modding system, for injecting code into the game without needing LaunchWrapper directly